 The problem of underreporting, which has preoccupied the literature on protest events, shrinks when mass-count disparity is understood.
-For analysis of protest over time at the national level, the problem has been greatly overstated.
-Total participation is dominated by large events-and large events are most likely to be reported.
-Since we should measure annual fluctuations in the total number of protesters, we can focus on the number of protesters in the large events.
+For analysis of protest over time at the national level, the problem is readily overcome if we measure total participation rather than event frequency.
+Total participation is dominated by large events, and large events are most likely to be reported.
 This reassurance does not hold for the cross-sectional analysis of protesters denominated by population, because a national newspaper may not bother reporting a relatively large event in a small city.

 Mass-count disparity does, however, highlight another issue.
 Because large events are so important, errors affecting them have severe repercussions.
 Both DCAUS and EPCD erroneously duplicate some demonstrations with hundreds of thousands of participants.
-One duplicate, for example, increases the year's total participants by 55%!
-Coding errors are inevitable in assembling a large dataset from news reports.
+One duplicate, for example, increases the year's total participants by 55 percent!
+Coding errors are inevitable in assembling a large data set from news reports.
 Happily, mass-count disparity means that validation can focus on large events, which constitute only a tiny fraction of all events.
-In DCAUS, for example, only 4% of demonstrations reached 10,000 participants.
+In DCAUS, for example, only 4 percent of demonstrations reached 10,000 participants.
 Aside from errors, uncertainty in estimating the size of large events is also a significant concern.
 When estimates are wildly discrepant-if, for example, the higher is more than double the lower-the decision on which size to use will make a difference.

 When collecting data, therefore, it will be crucial to record varying estimates and their provenance.
 Estimates derived from spatial calculation (area occupied and density of demonstrators) are obviously preferable.
-Even without the benefit of such calculation, one could consistently select estimates with the same direction of bias, for example using the optimistic figures provided by the organizers.
+Even without the benefit of such calculation, one could consistently select estimates with the same direction of bias, for example, using the optimistic figures provided by the organizers.